 Function Description

-Complete the organizingContainers function in the editor below.
-It should return a string, either Possible or Impossible.
+Complete the function taumBday in the editor below.
+It should return the minimal cost of obtaining the desired gifts.

 Input Format

-The first line contains an integer , the number of queries.
+The first line will contain an integer t, the number of test cases.

-Each of the next sets of lines is as follows:
+The next t pairs of lines are as follows:

-- The first line contains an integer , the number of containers (rows) and ball types (columns).
+– The first line contains the values of integers b and w.

 Constraints